Recent avian research revealed that 80 to 90% of bird diseases are associated with an inadequate diet.

 You can give them as a treat or use them as a training or foraging reward, and they should be small enough that the bird can consume them in 10 seconds or less.

 This way, you can avoid disrupting the training flow and overconsumption.

-What our avian friends need the most is a proper balance of carbohydrates, vitamins, minerals, fats, proteins, and water in their diet.
+Our avian friends need a proper balance of carbohydrates, vitamins, minerals, fats, proteins, and water in their diet.

 What Pet Bird Feed to Look For

 Before curating a diet for your bird, consulting an avian dietician is essential.

 An avian dietician is similar to a human dietician in creating a food plan for your pet.

 He will first evaluate your pet’s health through medical testing and physical examinations.